Shrinidhi01-jainuniv/java-100dayschallenge/README.md

 📌Day 25: Java program to calculate the greatest common divisor (GCD) of two numbers using a user-defined function

 Problem Statement: Write a Java program that calculates the greatest common divisor (GCD) of two positive integers.
 The program should use a user-defined function named calculateGCD to perform this task.
 The function should take two integer inputs and return their GCD.
 Function Description: int calculateGCD(int num1, int num2).

+📌Day 26: Write a Java program to calculate the area of a rectangle and a circle using function overloading.

+Problem Statement: Write a Java program that calculates the area of a rectangle and a circle using function overloading.
+You should create two separate functions: one for calculating the area of a rectangle and another for calculating the area of a circle.
+Both functions should be named calculateArea but should accept different sets of parameters.
+Function Description for Rectangle: double calculateArea(double length, double width) Function Description for Circle: double calculateArea(double radius)

+📌Day 26: Write a Java program to calculate the volume of a cube and a sphere using function overloading.

+Problem Statement: Write a Java program that calculates the volume of a cube and a sphere using function overloading.
+You should create two separate functions: one for calculating the volume of a cube and another for calculating the volume of a sphere.
+Both functions should be named calculateVolume but should accept different sets of parameters.
+Function Description for Cube: double calculateVolume(double sideLength) Function Description for Sphere: double calculateVolume(double radius, String shapeType)